 What To Do If You’ve Been Hit By A Car

 If you or a loved one was struck by a car while riding a bicycle, it’s crucial to get immediate medical attention.
 Then, call The Barnes Firm for a FREE consultation.
-We can put our best bike accident lawyer in San Diego on your case, so you can be confident you’re getting the best result possible.
+We can put our best bike accident lawyer on your case, so you can be confident you’re getting the best result possible.

 At The Barnes Firm, we’ll stand-up for the rights of bicyclists because we love cycling ourselves!
-Call one of our San Diego bicycle accident lawyers anytime or contact us online to get started with your FREE case evaluation.
+Call one of our bicycle accident lawyers anytime or contact us online to get started with your FREE case evaluation.